MazenZagloul2002/Car-Sales-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/566a998a-8344-43d6-ac3b-82d4607406f8)

-🚀 Recommendations
+🚀 **Recommendations**
-Investigate Revenue Spikes in Sep-Dec
+1-Investigate Revenue Spikes in Sep-Dec

-Identify if promotions, new model releases, or market trends contributed to the increase.
+  Identify if promotions, new model releases or market trends contributed to the increase.

-Enhance Low-Selling Models
+2-Enhance Low-Selling Models
   Chrysler and Toyota have the lowest sales; focus on marketing or adjusting pricing strategies.

-Explore Why White Cars Dominate
+3-Explore Why White Cars Dominate
   Since White cars have the highest sales, analyze customer preferences to optimize inventory.

-Analyze Performance by Engine & Transmission
+4- Analyze Performance by Engine & Transmission
   The slicers suggest an opportunity to dive deeper into engine types or transmission preferences.